natenka/pyneng-book-en/docs/source/book/18_ssh_telnet/pexpect.rst

     In [9]: ssh.sendline('cisco')
     Out[9]: 6

-Command *sendline* sends a string, automatically adds a line feed character to it based on the value of os.linesep and then returns a number indicating how many bytes were written.
+Command *sendline* sends a string, automatically adds a new line character to it based on the value of os.linesep and then returns a number indicating how many bytes were written.

 .. note::